ConnectBox/connectbox-pi/README.md

 * make not about how HSTS will mean that not all sites can redirect to the portal - some will refuse to load outright
 * redirect https and http to us?

 ## General System

+* unmounting of USB drives... how would the user do that?
 * set host and domain
 * firewall
   * make sure http, dhcp, dns are the only services visible on wlan0 (all others should come from eth0) - document this
+  * run nmap to see what's open

 ## Security review